rsdoiel/antenna/archives/2025/journalism_2025.10.md

 date: 2025-03-12, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated March 12 at 1:28 p.m.</em>
 Students and community members will vote in the upcoming North Westwood Neighborhood Council election March 18.
-Of the 19 board seats up for election, two seats are reserved for UCLA students &#8211; with one undergraduate student seat and one graduate student seat.
+Of the 19 board seats up for election, three seats are reserved for UCLA students – with two undergraduate student seats and one graduate student seat.

 <br>